rkcosmos/deepcut/README.md

 ## Performance

-The Convolutional Neural network is trained from 90% of NECTEC's BEST corpus(consists of 4 sections, article, news, novel and encyclopedia) and test on the rest 10%.
+The Convolutional Neural network is trained from 90% of NECTEC's BEST corpus (consists of 4 sections, article, news, novel and encyclopedia) and test on the rest 10%.
 It is a binary classification model trying to predict whether a character is the beginning of word or not.
 The results calculated from only 'true' class are as follow

-* f1 score:  98.8%
+* f1 score:  98.12%
-* precision score:  98.6%
+* precision score:  97.79%
-* recall score:  99.1%
+* recall score:  98.46%

 ## Installation